Sea Toll Program

-The Sea Toll Program (Indonesian: Tol Laut), sometimes called the Sea Highway Program, is a program initiated by Indonesian president Joko Widodo.
+The Sea Toll Program (Indonesian: Tol Laut), sometimes called the Sea Highway Program, is a program initiated by former Indonesian president Joko Widodo.
 Its aim is to reduce price disparity between the main islands of Indonesia and smaller isolated islands, especially those in East Indonesia.
 It was launched in 2015, and has legal basis under Presidential Decree Number 106 of 2015 & Decree from Ministry of Transportation Number 4 of 2016.
 The program consists of the construction of new container ports in smaller regions and regularly scheduled highly subsidized ship routes from main ports of Indonesia to smaller and more isolated ports.

 Background

 Due to Indonesia's geography, smaller isolated islands have long lacked the infrastructure necessary for the distribution of resources.
 As a result, these islands lack availability of basic goods, with prices correspondingly higher than on the main islands of Java, Sumatra and Borneo.

 A specialized logistical system for Indonesia was first proposed during the Yudhoyono presidency, but was never fully carried out.
 Joko Widodo proposed his vision of developing Indonesia from the "periphery", emphasizing that the country should pay more attention to developing and isolated regions that are often neglected.
 During the 2014 presidential debate, he proposed his vision called "Nawacita", a 9-point strategy which included a plan to even out development between periphery, border, and isolated areas, and the big cities of Indonesia.
 This included reduction of price disparities, inclusive economic development, and greater availability of goods and transportation for those that live in Indonesia's periphery regions.
 Additionally, he wanted to strengthen Indonesia's identity as a maritime nation.

 In 2015, Widodo made a speech proposing the Sea Toll Program to reduce the price disparity of goods, especially within small islands and border regions.
 The program was subsequently established in the same year with three initial shipping routes.